Radiology policy for Insulin Pumps and Glucose Monitors

 - Standard MRI safety precautions should be followed prior to MRI.
 Many insulin pumps and glucose monitors are MRI UNSAFE and MUST be removed as there is high potential for device damage and potential patient injury.

-Recommendations for Physicians ordering CT scan:
+Recommendations for Physicians ordering CT scan or X-ray:

-Recommendations for Radiologists and Radiologic Technologists:
+Recommendations for Radiologists and X-ray/CT Technologists:

--Set a timer and remind the patient to turn their pump back on afterwards and to check it for proper function.
+- If the system cannot be safely moved, ask the patient if it can be safely turned off during the exam.
+Set a timer and remind the patient to turn their pump back on afterwards and to check it for proper function.

 - Imaging exams that would involve scanning directly over the electronics of the device for more than several seconds (i.e. CT perfusion exams or interventional procedures such as CT fluoroscopy), require additional care and should not be performed unless the device can be safely relocated or turned off.
-If moving or turning the insulin pump off is not possible and the scan is urgently needed, careful monitoring of the device during and after the procedure is required.
+If moving or turning the insulin pump or CGM system off is not possible and the scan is urgently needed, careful monitoring of the device during and after the procedure is required.